 - Techniques for managing stress and regulating emotions

-Supportive psychotherapy, which focuses on the relationship between a therapist and a client, may be a better option for people with bipolar disorder.
+Supportive psychotherapy, which focuses on the relationship between a therapist and a client, might be a better option for some.
 In this style of therapy, clients receive emotional support and are encouraged to continue using successful strategies or behaviors.
 Supportive psychotherapy promotes acceptance of treatment and increases adherence to medication and treatment plans.

 Cognitive behavioral therapy (CBT) helps people identify distorted or irrational thoughts or beliefs that trigger negative emotions and behaviors.
 They then learn how to challenge and change these ways of thinking.
 For people with bipolar disorder, CBT functions in a similar way as supportive psychotherapy.
-Instead of focusing on the origins of their disorder, the therapy tactics help people manage symptoms and follow through on important behavioral strategies.
+Instead of focusing on the origins of their disorder, this therapy tactic helps people manage symptoms and follow through on important behavioral strategies.

 Cognitive behavioral therapy for bipolar disorder focuses on the following outcomes:

 - Enhancing interpersonal and communication skills